Yishun triple murders: Psychiatric reports

 The prosecution's psychiatric expert was Dr Kenneth Koh, a consultant psychiatrist from the Institute of Mental Health (IMH) who examined Wang during his psychiatric remand right after he was first charged in court.
 Dr Koh testified for the prosecution in May 2012 that Wang was not suffering from impairment of his mental faculties when killing Zhang, Feng and Yang, though he did agree that Wang was indeed suffering from an adjustment disorder and that when it comes to extreme anger, there would be some loss of self-control.
 According to Dr Koh, he said, "The severity of his mood symptoms, however, were insufficient to warrant a diagnosis of a major depressive disorder at the time of the alleged offences."
 It meant that Wang's condition was not sufficiently so to qualify him for a defence of diminished responsibility, since he still has a significant degree of self-control within him.
 He said that Wang was able to calmly surrender to the police and hide the murder weapons, as well as smoothly conversing with the psychiatrist during the psychiatric assessment sessions with him, which showed he was still mentally stable despite the condition he suffered from.

 Dr Koh, who spoke to Grace, Zhang's acquaintance and Wang's brother Wang Zhijie, also made out that Wang did not have a past or recent history of psychiatric illnesses, and he still went jogging during the last ten days in Singapore before the murders, went to the market with Zhang daily and also engaged in sexual intercourse with her on several occasions during the final days leading up to the murders, as well as enjoying his conversation and time with Zhang despite the mistreatment he faced, which were corroborated by Grace, who also told the court that she rarely saw Wang walking around the flat and how Wang kept his head down or never make eye contact with her and her mother, much less starting a conversation with them.
 The trial was adjourned to August 2012 for closing submissions from both the prosecution and defence.

-Should Wang was successful in proving his defence of diminished responsibility, he would be convicted of culpable homicide not amounting to murder, and faced the maximum term of life imprisonment or up to a fixed term of 10 years' imprisonment, with a possible concurrent fine or caning.
+Should Wang be successful in proving his defence of diminished responsibility, he would be convicted of culpable homicide not amounting to murder, and faced the maximum term of life imprisonment or up to a fixed term of 10 years' imprisonment, with a possible concurrent fine or caning.